Professor Mo Hume

 Office Hours: please email to make an appointment.

 Mo joined the Department of Politics in September 2005.
 Her research focuses on how multiple and overlapping forms of violence are perceived by those who live in (post) conflict contexts.
 She has applied the insights from feminist theory and practice for understanding violent processes and women’s responses to these.
 This involves detailed research on violence against women, as well as a situated exploration of the wider gendered politics of violence.
 She has carried out extensive fieldwork in Central America, particularly El Salvador where she also spent several years as a development worker in a local women’s organisation.
-Since 2007, she has been carrying out research into women’s perceptions of violence with an Oxfam America sponsored campaign to prevent gender violence, Entre Vos y Yo: una vida diferente.
+From 2007-2016, she worked closely with an Oxfam sponsored campaign to prevent gender violence, Entre Vos y Yo: una vida diferente, in Central America.

-A new line of research, funded through the ESRC-Newton Caldas project Colombia River Stories: improving socio-enviromental understandings for building sustainable peace, focus on struggles for socio-enviromental rights along the Atrato River in Colombia.
+More recent research, funded through the ESRC-Newton Caldas project Colombia River Stories: improving socio-enviromental understandings for building sustainable peace, focuses on struggles for socio-enviromental rights along the Atrato River in Colombia.
 This project brings together a multi-disciplinary team of researchers to explore the effects of mechanised gold mining and its intersections with conflict

 She has published about these topics in journals such as Latin American Perspectives; Womens Studies International Forum and Democratization.
 Her monograph, The Politics of Violence: Gender, Conflict and Community in El Salvador, was published by Wiley Blackwell in 2009.